lumeland/lume.land/cms/configuration/fields.md

 <!-- deno-fmt-ignore-start -->
 name (required)
-: The field name.
-Used for the property name used to store the value.
+: Used for the variable name where the value is stored.

 type (required)
 : The field type.
 Every field type has a different UI and can transform the value before save it.